Significantly Enhanced RYS Standards as Result of Community-Led Process > Enhanced Lead Trainer Requirements

 Enhanced Lead Trainer Requirements for New RYS 200 Standards.
 View full size.

 Given all of these considerations, we have allowed for more than 24 months for RYSs and RYTs to plan and prepare for these changes.
+We have also allowed an increase from two to five Lead Trainers in order for RYS 200 programs to be able to meet this new hours-driven requirement.

-In addition, Yoga Alliance will work with the yoga community and long-time yoga teacher trainers to develop a pedagogy course to support teachers in their transition to Lead Trainer status.
+Finally, Yoga Alliance will work with the yoga community and long-time yoga teacher trainers to develop a pedagogy course to support teachers in their transition to Lead Trainer status.
 We look forward to sharing more information on this in the future.

 Are you interested in a pathway to be a Lead Trainer?
 Here is an infographic that outlines the path of an RYT, from the foundational RYT 200 to the professional E-RYT 500 credential and beyond.